msacchi/msacchi.github.io/index.md

 - Tensor-based reconstruction and denoising of 5D seismic data
 - Diffusion models for deconvolution and seismic data enhancement
 - Wave-equation based imaging and FWI in complex media
 - Sparse and low-rank models for noise attenuation, deblending, and interpolation
+- Disperse source arrays

 I am always interested in motivated students who enjoy both **theory** and **coding**.
 If you like inverse problems, wave propagation, and signal processing, send me an email.

 ---